AdobeDocs/graphql-mesh-gateway/src/pages/reference/handlers/openapi.md

 - an `Authorization` header
 - an authorization value available in context (e.g. set by a GraphQL auth plugin)

-And transmit it to the Rest API as an `Authorization` header.
-GraphQL Mesh does not allow dynamic selection in the `mesh.json` file, but that's fine!
-We can use a bit of trickery.
+We transmit the value to the Rest API as an `Authorization` header.
+GraphQL Mesh does not allow dynamic selection in the `meshrc.json` file, but we can work around that limitation.

 ```json
 {